hfp/xconfigure/config/cp2k/plan.md

 **NOTE**: Intel&#160;MPI's `I_MPI_PIN_ORDER=bunch` to balance the number of ranks between sockets (see above) appears hard to achieve with OpenMPI therefore an undersubscribed system may not be recommended.
 To display and to log the pinning and thread affinization at the startup of an application, `mpirun --report-bindings` can be used.

-The end of the next section continues with our example and extends execution to multiple nodes of the above mentioned system.
+The end of the next section continues with our example and extends execution to multiple nodes of the above-mentioned system.

 ## Plan Script